 Ingredients

-Mutton 1/2 kg, cut into cubes and in the bone
+Mutton 1/2 kg, cut into cubes and on the bone

 Basmati rice 3 cups, washed and soaked for 30 minutes